 Present: Executive Vice President of University of Tokyo and Professor and Director for Center for Global Commons at University of Tokyo.
 Former: CEO of GEF and Deputy Vice-Minister of Finance of Japan, Country Director, World Bank; positions at the International Monetary Fund and Harvard Institute for International Development.
-Member of the Stewardship Board, System Initiative on the Future of Environment and Natural Resource Security, World Economic Forum.
+Co-chair of Future Council for Japan, World Economic Forum.
 Member of China Council for International Cooperation on Environment and Development.
 Member of the Leadership Council, UN Sustainable Development Solutions Network.
 Board member of UN Foundation, Board member of ClimateWorks Foundation, Board member of EAT Forum, Board member of IGES.
 Also senior executive fellow at Mitsubishi Chemical Corporation on circular economy.
 Also senior executive fellow at Mitsubishi Chemical Group.

 G7 leaders called for the world to be nature positive - which means enhancing the resilience of our planet and societies to halt and reverse nature loss.

 A more circular world will require new collaborations that can address stalemates, reshape standards and speed efforts to tackle the climate.

 Moving to a circular economy is a huge task - but the long-term benefits are enormous.
 Here are four areas for businesses and policy-makers to focus on.

 Business-as-usual is no longer a viable option; our sustainable future depends on transitioning to a circular economy.
 Here's what we are doing to make that happen, and how you can help.

 The Platform for Accelerating the Circular Economy launched 18 months ago, and has already made great strides with projects around the world.
 Now it's time to scale those up - and we need...